-Paul Kidder, PhD, Professor, Philisophy, published “The Point of View of Mr. Rogers’ Work as an Author” in the Søren Kierkegaard Newsletter.
+Paul Kidder, PhD, Professor, Philosophy, published “The Point of View of Mr. Rogers’ Work as an Author” in the Søren Kierkegaard Newsletter.

 Marco Lowe, MPA, Adjunct Faculty, Institute of Public Service, made appearances on local channels all weekend following the November 3 election.
 Some are listed here.
 His new book, "Powershift," has also just been published and is available as an e-book for Kindle.
 Read about it here.